xyh-wiki/audio-convert/README.md

 - For very large (1-2 GB+) videos, ensure sufficient free RAM and avoid heavy multitasking.

 ## Deployment
 `pnpm build` outputs a static `dist/` directory suitable for any static host or CDN (Netlify, Vercel static, Cloudflare Pages, S3, etc.).
+FFmpeg.wasm bundles are fetched on-demand from public CDNs, so no custom server or headers are required.

+### Custom FFmpeg core location
+If you need to host your own FFmpeg core files, set `VITE_FFMPEG_BASE_URL` before running `pnpm build`.
+The app will try that base URL first, then fall back to unpkg/jsDelivr.

 ## Accessibility & SEO
 - Semantic sections (header/main/footer), keyboard-friendly controls, high-contrast buttons.